finpol-yaoi/finpol-yaoi/README.md

 ★ huge finpol fan ( arguably #1 ) feel free to ask me about it ! idm explaining my AU or why i even ship it in the first place since its such a rarepair

-★ british patriot ! 🇬🇧🫶🏽 raised in England
+★ british + polish patriot ! 🇬🇧🇵🇱🫶🏽 raised in England

 ★ i speak english & polish and im mixed between polish & kurdish ........ hooray